-3 Introduction
+3 INTRODUCTION

-Visual Resource Management Africa CC (VRMA) was appointed by Cape EAPrac (Pty) Ltd. to undertake a Visual Impact Assessment for the proposed Kareekloof Energy PV and BESS on behalf of Kareekloof Energy (Pty) Ltd. A site visit that was undertaken on the 12 June 2023.
-During the survey, photographs and comments were recorded and can be viewed in Annexure A, with the associated map of the survey points as well as the survey tracks.
+Visual Resource Management Africa CC (VRMA) was appointed by Cape EAPrac (Pty) Ltd. to undertake a Visual Impact Assessment for the proposed Electrical Grid Infrastructure (EGI) for the Kareekloof Energy PV on behalf of Kareekloof Energy (Pty) Ltd. The project is located in the Northern Cape in the Pixley ka Seme District Municipality.
+The closest main town is that of De Aar, located approximately 53km to the southwest of the site.

-Figure 2: National and regional locality map.
+Figure 1: National and regional locality map.